rtbrick/bngblaster/docsrc/sources/configuration/index.rst

 between the service provider networks.

 The BNG Blaster A10NSP interface emulates such a layer two provider interface.
-This interface type accepts all DHCPv4 and PPPoE sessions were received to verify forwarding and header enrichment.
+This interface type accepts all DHCPv4 and PPPoE sessions that are received, to verify forwarding and header enrichment.

 .. include:: interfaces_a10nsp.rst